 Colin graduated from Saint Louis University School of Law in 2017 with cum laude honors and a specialization in Business and Transactional Law.
 He is licensed to handle legal work in both Missouri and Illinois.
 While in law school, he interned with the St. Clair County State’s Attorneys office, where he assisted in the felony and special prosecution divisions.
 He later clerked for Kurowski Shultz, an O’Fallon, Illinois-based asbestos defense firm.
 During his 3rd year of law school, he interned at Monsanto where he worked on contract and immigration issues.

 Before founding Artinger Law, Colin worked for DTI Global, LLC, a nationwide, legal process outsourcing company where he assisted with pre-trial discovery.

-Colin serves on the board of directors for the Divorce Team of Illinois ("DTIL"), a non-profit whose mission is to provide comprehensive education and resources to individuals throughout the divorce process.
+Colin serves as a Board Member and Treasurer for the Divorce Team of Illinois ("DTIL"), a non-profit whose mission is to provide comprehensive education and resources to individuals throughout the divorce process.
 In addition to his work with the DTIL, Colin presents at CLE classes for attorneys, advising divorce practitioners on the proper construction of settlement agreements in order to limit liability and prepare for a smooth division of marital retirement accounts by use of QDROs and QILDROs.